The Queen of Versailles: Reception

 The Economist called it "an uncomfortably intimate glimpse of a couple's struggle with a harsh new reality," concluding that "the film's great achievement is that it invites both compassion and Schadenfreude.
 What could have been merely a silly send-up manages to be a meditation on marriage and a metaphor for the fragility of fortunes, big and small."
-Allmovie.com gave the film four stars out of five.
+AllMovie gave the film four stars out of five.

 Awards

 The documentary won the US Directing Award at the 2012 Sundance Film Festival, the Grand Jury Prize from the Brisbane International Film Festival, and a Best Director Award from the RiverRun Film Festival.
 The Queen of Versailles was also nominated for Best Documentary Film, 2012, by the International Documentary Association (IDA).
 It was broadcast on BBC Four as part of the Storyville series.

-It was also nominated for the Critics' Choice Award for Best Documentary Feature.
+It was also nominated for the Critics' Choice Movie Award for Best Documentary Feature at the 18th Critics' Choice Award.